 The first thing you’ll see when you jump in is the home page.
 For now, it’s a simple welcome page, but it’ll be updated with reports and more extensive features soon.
-To the left you’ll notice the different areas of configuration:

 Before we begin, it’s important to understand the differences between SharePoint and OneDrive for Business when considering your deployment and configuration.

 Balance collaboration and control with AvePoint Cloud Governance.

 Knowing how to get ultimate control over your data by using the Office 365 admin portal is critical.
 SharePoint and OneDrive for Business share these overlapping capabilities in order to make better configuration decisions.

 OneDrive for Business is built on SharePoint Online and is the central place to access your files in both SharePoint and OneDrive.
 Technically speaking, all user OneDrives are SharePoint sites behind-the-scenes.
 This means that the sharing options you see in both products will work exactly the same, thus providing a seamless experience.

 Now, let’s take a step-by-step walkthrough of the admin center and all of its wonderful features.

 OneDrive Admin Center Key Features